Adam and the Ants: Break-up and aftermath

-In March 1982, Adam Ant disbanded Adam and the Ants.
+In March 1982, Ant disbanded Adam and the Ants.
 Newspaper articles of the time offered different explanations for the breakup.
-Initially, Adam was quoted as saying the split was amicable but he later said; "the interest just wasn't there any more.
+Initially, Ant was quoted as saying the split was amicable but he later said; "the interest just wasn't there any more.
 It might have been Adam and the Ants on the billboards but not on stage".
-It was also reported Pirroni was tired of touring and quit performing live.
+It was also reported that Pirroni was tired of touring and quit performing live.

-Ant launched a solo career a few months after the split, retaining Marco Pirroni as co-writer.
+Ant launched a solo career a few months after the split, retaining Pirroni as co-writer.
 The single "Goody Two Shoes" peaked at number one in the UK, and Ant released more albums during the 1980s.
 Hughes continued to work as a record producer.

-So far, Ant has released six solo studio albums.
-Songs by both versions of Adam and the Ants remained staples of his solo live concerts.
+To date, Ant has released six solo studio albums.
+Songs by both versions of Adam and the Ants have remained staples of his solo live concerts.
 His partnership with Pirroni continued until the two fell out in March 2010.
-During the late 2000s and early 2010s, Pirroni was a member of The Wolfmen with Ant's 1982-1985 bassist Chris Constantinou; the released two albums together.
+During the late 2000s and early 2010s, Pirroni was a member of The Wolfmen with Ant's 1982-1985 bassist Chris Constantinou; they released two albums together.

-Hughes and Tibbs formed the short-lived duo Merrick and Tibbs, and released the single "Call of the Wild" in 1983.
+Hughes and Tibbs formed the short-lived duo Merrick and Tibbs and released the single "Call of the Wild" in 1983.
 It peaked at number 95 in the UK Singles Chart in February that year.
 Mooney later formed the acts Wide Boy Awake with Jordan, and Max with Ashman.

 Barbe's, Ashman's, and Gorman's post-Ants band Bow Wow Wow had two UK Top 10 hits.
-The trio later formed Chiefs of Relief and released an album on Sire Records, by which point only Ashman remained.
-The Monochrome Set, which included Warren and Square, have released fourteen albums so far.
+The trio later formed Chiefs of Relief and released a self-titled album on Sire Records, by which point only Ashman remained.
+The Monochrome Set, which included Warren and Square, has released fourteen albums to date.
 Bivouac starred as Strings in the BBC Television police comedy Operation Good Guys.